Tracing The King of Crusaders In Austria

 Once the treaty was signed, Emperor Henry's men transferred Richard to German Trifels Castle in Western Germany (Rhineland-Pfalz) where he continued his imprisonment.
 Richard himself rejected all clauses of the treaty until his enemy French King Philipp II offered to pay and fulfill the treaty in exchange for Richard.
 Finally, the ransom was made available by Richard's mother Eleonore of Aquitaine who sold all of Richard's goods and more to fund the huge sum.

-Nowadays, the Lionheart legend is very much alive in Dürnstein, a tiny village on the Danube in the Wachau Valley where Lionheart had been imprisoned for 14 months.
-The Wachau boat trip through this UNESCO world heritage site, and visit of the ruin of Dürnstein castle is a beautiful experience.
-The ascent to the ruin takes between 15 and 20 minutes, from where you will have an excellent view over the Wachau Valley and the river Danube.
+Nowadays, the Lionheart legend is very much alive in Dürnstein, a tiny village on the Danube in the UNESCO World Heritage Site Wachau Valley where Lionheart had been imprisoned for 14 months.
+I have visited the ruin of Dürnstein castle several times.
+If you take a brisk walk, you are up there in 15 and 20 minutes.
+There is a lot of rubble around but also a lot of historic atmosphere.
+Plus, you get an excellent view over Wachau Valley and the river Danube.
 (Photo: Duernstein on the Danube, with ruin on top, where King Lionheart was thought to have been held.)

 Books And More About Richard Lionheart